October 6th, 2018

 If I could catch some, I could get additional water info, so that was a motivator.
 I did finally catch up to one, The King, at the end of the day.
-He is a Kiwi guy but hasn’t lived in New Zealand for a long time.
+He was a Kiwi guy but hadn’t lived in New Zealand for a long time.
 I always think it’s funny when I meet expat kiwis forsaking their little islands for the bigger world, given that I badly want to live in NZ someday.
 But we both agreed that right now was a great time and place to be.

 Except that it was so cold and windy in the late afternoon!
 I began to worry that I wasn’t going to be able to find a sheltered site to pitch my tent.
-There are virtually no trees, other than the spindly Joshua trees (which are basically yucca plants on stilts).
-The substrate is also mostly sand, which didn’t bode well for my tiny stakes and non-freestanding tent.
+There were virtually no trees, other than the spindly Joshua trees (which are basically yucca plants on stilts).
+The substrate was also mostly sand, which didn’t bode well for my tiny stakes and non-freestanding tent.

 Thankfully, the wind died down after sunset and I also found a sheltered flat spot behind a clump of Joshua trees.
-Although, snuggling up too close to such trees is a bad idea.
+Although, snuggling up too close to such trees was a bad idea.
 I bumped into one while setting up and it gave me a painful poke.
 Desert plants are, on the whole, very spiny and not friendly at all.